orientechnologies/orientdb-docs/Graph-Database-Tinkerpop.md

 }
 ```

 NOTE: Starting from OrientDB v1.4.x (until 2.0, where the opposite is true) edges by default are stored as links not as records (i.e. useLightweightEdges=true by default).
 This is to improve performance.
 As a consequence, getEdges will only retrieve records of class E.  With useLightweightEdges=true, records of class E are only created under certain circumstances (e.g. if the Edge has properties) otherwise they will be links on the in and out vertices.
 If you really want `getEdges()` to return all edges, disable the Lightweight-Edge feature by executing this command once: `alter database custom useLightweightEdges=false`.
 This will only take effect for new edges so you'll have to convert the links to actual edges before getEdges will return all edges.
-For more information look at: [Troubleshooting#why-i-cant-see-all-the-edges](Troubleshooting.md#why-i-cant-see-all-the-edges).
+For more information look at: [Troubleshooting: Why can't I see all the edges](Troubleshooting.md#why-cant-i-see-all-the-edges).

 ## Removing a Vertex